Last Updated on September 8, 2020 by queenie mak

 Another architectural highlight is the Hundertwasser House.
 Friedensreich Hundertwasser designed this residential building, and people come here to see the colourful facade where plants grow out of windows and large trees growing inside the rooms.
 It is one of the most visited buildings in Vienna.

-Palaces & Historical Sites
+Palaces & Historical Sights

 A trip to Vienna wouldn’t be the same without seeing a few important historical sites.
 Spend an afternoon and tour the beautiful Schönbrunn Palace and Gardens.
 It was a summer residence for Habsburg emperors back in the day.
 The Baroque architecture is in a stunning yellow and well-maintained while the garden is beautifully manicured.